 By coupling consumer demand information with historical sales data, price optimization provides a scientific way to accurately predict the future impact of price and promotion on specific items.
 Besides revealing just how high or low merchants can stretch prices, the solution forecasts the effect of pricing and promotions on total categories, department sales, profits, units and margins.

 Historically, retailers used to drive the direction of technology to consumers.
 With the growing adoption of intelligent personal consumer devices.
 There is currently a huge shift in the industry as retailers try to determine how to adapt these mobile technologies to the POS environment.

 7. Addressing Key Security Concerns

 Data security is a concern every step of the way in the process of expanding omnichannel engagement and responsiveness.
-And retailers must constantly be on the lookout for changes and updates to mandatory regulations, such as the Payment Card Industry Data Security Standard (PCI DSS), which must be addressed by all POS solutions.
+And retailers must constantly be on the lookout for changes and updates to mandatory regulations which must be addressed by all POS solutions.
 In addition, many states are now serving up their own regulations regarding how customer data is transmitted and stored.

 It is no secret that POS is a breeding ground for security breaches, due to its nature of being a mission-critical, data-capturing tool.
 And no retailer is immune.
 As companies increase flexibility of their front-end systems — whether migrating to more open POS or integrating more customer touch points — they also take on greater liabilities.